The Timber Trail – “A backcountry cycling adventure”

 We will arrange for your luggage to be waiting for you at your lodge at night.
 Then we will collect it on the way back.

 Once you reach the end of the trail we will coordinate for our Helicopter to collect you.
 Then you will experience a real treat – flying back over the magnificent swing bridges and lush bush that you have cycled over.
-We will take you all the way back to our Tokoroa Heli Resources base – or even to right back to Rotorua.
-Wow!
+We will take you back to the start of the trail – or even to right back to Rotorua.
+Wow!!!

 We can also arrange for you to ride half the trail as a one day experience.